March and April – what to look out for

 While some winter birds are yet to fly back north to their nesting sites, spring fever is definitely on its way.
 March and April is such an exciting time of year with plenty of spring wildlife to look out for.

 Buds are budding and the first blossom of blackthorns are pretty as a picture.
-The blackthorn hedgerow by the North Pool Hide is worth a look, open the side shutters to see what birds are among the blossom.
-Listen out for the distinctive call of the chiffchaff, he calls out his name.
+In amongst the blossom listen out for the distinctive call of the chiffchaff, he calls out his name.

 Butterflies and insects